Floria Tapay

 the Justices of the Exchequer of the Jews ordered a mixed jury of Christians and Jews

-convened to assess the value of the converts’ belongings.
-In spring 1281, nonetheless,
+to convene and assess the value of the converts’ belongings.
+In spring 1281 her husband

-her husband was named, along with other Oxford Jews, in a writ brought by Alan de
+was named, along with other Oxford Jews, in a writ brought by Alan de Shescote, a

-Shescote, a monk at Bruern Abbey in West Oxfordshire, who claimed that Solomon and
+monk at Bruern Abbey in West Oxfordshire.
+Alan de Shescote claimed that Solomon and

 other Oxford Jewish men had broken the king’s peace by taking certain documents and